pi-hole/docs/docs/guides/upstream-dns-providers.md

-The Pi-hole setup offers 8 options for an upstream DNS Provider during the initial setup.
+The Pi-hole setup offers 8 options for an upstream DNS provider during the initial setup.

 ```text
 Google